 |

 By Mick Woollett

-is how racer Rem Fowler described his machine after winning the
+racer Rem Fowler described his machine after winning the twin-cylinder

-twin-cylinder class of the first TT in 1907.
-The company would use the
+class of the first TT in 1907.
+The company would use the phrase in

-phrase in advertising for the next 50 years.
-This book charts the
+advertising for the next 50 years.
+This book charts the history of one

-history of one of the oldest marques in the world: both the glorious
+of the oldest marques in the world: both the glorious racing tradition

-involved (including James Nortons daughter Grace, who kindly provided
+James Nortons daughter Grace, who kindly provided original documents and

+|